AlmuHS/Malas_PracticasC_CPP/README.md

 			    CHAR_INFO fill;

-			    // Get the number of character cells in the current buffer. if (!GetConsoleScreenBufferInfo(hConsole, &csbi))
+			    // Get the number of character cells in the current buffer. if (GetConsoleScreenBufferInfo(hConsole, &csbi))
 			    {
-			        return;
-			    }

 				    // Scroll the rectangle of the entire buffer. scrollRect.Left = 0;
 				    scrollRect.Top = 0;
 				    scrollRect.Right = csbi.dwSize.X;
 				    scrollRect.Bottom = csbi.dwSize.Y;

 				    // Scroll it upwards off the top of the buffer with a magnitude of the entire height. scrollTarget.X = 0;
 				    scrollTarget.Y = (SHORT)(0 - csbi.dwSize.Y);

 				    // Fill with empty spaces with the buffer's default text attribute. fill.Char.UnicodeChar = TEXT(' ');
 				    fill.Attributes = csbi.wAttributes;

 				    // Do the scroll
 				    ScrollConsoleScreenBuffer(hConsole, &scrollRect, NULL, scrollTarget, &fill);

 				    // Move the cursor to the top left corner too. csbi.dwCursorPosition.X = 0;
 				    csbi.dwCursorPosition.Y = 0;

 				    SetConsoleCursorPosition(hConsole, csbi.dwCursorPosition);
+			   }
 			}

 	- En Linux (WIP)